victoria-y-wright/sudoku_solver/README.md

 - Naked triplets
 - Hidden triplets

-Excellent descriptions of Sudoku solving strategies can be found at [SudokuWiki](https://www.sudokuwiki.org/Strategy_Families).
+Excellent descriptions of these Sudoku solving strategies (and many others) can be found at [SudokuWiki](https://www.sudokuwiki.org/Strategy_Families).

 ## Next Steps